twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 ### `replace` (new in Twig 0.9.9)

-The `format` filter formats a given string by replacing the placeholders (placeholders are free-form):
+The `replace` filter formats a given string by replacing the placeholders (placeholders are free-form):

     [twig]